Addiction | 7 min read

 If you or a loved one is struggling with drug abuse, get help as soon as possible.
 The earlier you seek treatment, the less likely you are to experience adverse health effects like overdose, severe withdrawal, and complications related to long-term drug use.
 Recovery is also more effective if it occurs early in the process, allowing you to “re-train” the brain and body to function without drugs.

-Depending on the drug involved, addiction treatment may include medical detox to manage withdrawal and a full addiction treatment program on an inpatient or outpatient basis.
+Depending on the drug involved, addiction treatment may include medical detox to manage withdrawal and a complete addiction treatment program on an inpatient or outpatient basis.
 Individual and group counseling, support groups, and behavioral therapies are recommended for most substance use disorders, but some may benefit from medication-assisted treatment (MAT) and other modalities.

 Don’t Wait to Get Help for Drug Addiction